faizalrf/gcp/demo_script.md

   - Show databases
   - Show tables
   - No need to show the table structure, say Faisal will explain these tables in more detail later on
-- Andy
+  - Move to cloud storage and show the bucket created for database export backup
-  - Talk a bit about the IAM
+  - Invie Veronica to discuss about how the provisioning is done
-  - Show some of the grants
-  - Show the “SSH SECURE Tunnel” role which is required to login to VMs without external IP and secure boot
-  - Other details (TBD)
 - Veronica
   - Show the GitHub repo and the main README file which will have all the instruction on the deployment sequence and the database setup
   - Go through the deployment scripts how the two clusters are being created